Convex-Dev/design/cad/016_peerstake/README.md

 ## Rewards

 Stakers are rewarded with a share of Convex Coins earned from
-- Transaction fees executed in the Network
+- Transaction fees executed on the network affecting the CVM global stake
 - Reward Pools set by the Convex Foundation

 Rewards are divided as follows:
 - The Total reward is divided over all Peers according to Peer Stake
 - For each Peer:
-  - 50% is alloacted to the Peer itself (added to Peer Stake)
+  - 50% is allocated to the Peer itself (added to peer stake)
-  - 50% is divided across Delegated Stakers on the Peer (according to their relative Stake)
+  - 50% is divided across delegated stakers on the peer (according to their relative stake)
-  - If there are no Delegated Stakers, the reward goes to the Peer
+  - If there are no delegated stakers, the reward goes to the Peer

 ## Stake decay